Jithinqw/hashzeus/README.md

 ![npm collaborators](https://img.shields.io/npm/collaborators/hashzeus)

 Generates globally unique eventId based on microservices on a network.
-This is created as an alternative for Javascript timestamps for identifying service events.
+This is created as an alternative for timestamps since JavaScript has only millisecond resolution.

 # Installation